 These officials understand that improving LGBTQ health requires a comprehensive approach.
-Public health professionals study the many factors that can lead to health disparities in the LGBTQ community, including behavioral science, medical care, education, and policy.
-Take a look at some of the complex health issues impacting members of the LGBTQ community.
+Public health professionals study the many areas that can influence health disparities in the LGBTQ community, including behavioral science, medicine, education, and policy.

 The Human Rights Watch report “US: LGBT People Face Healthcare Barriers” found that LGBTQ individuals can struggle to find services such as HIV prevention and treatment, hormone replacement therapy, and even basic primary care where they live.
 Reports of refusal of care are not uncommon within the LGBTQ community.